ddwag1/electron-development-kit/README.md

 * build/loading.gif
 * build/background.jpg

-> For example, on OSX, you cannot create a DMG with electron-builder without having an image in your 'build' folder.
+> For example, on OSX, you cannot create a DMG with electron-builder without having a background image stored in your 'build' folder.

 ---